Research

 lake waters undergo strong seasonal cycles including NO₃ depletion-replenishment, and low-high water clarity.

-[…] Both lakes were relatively turbid during the winter when flushing with inflow water was frequent, and relatively clear during the spring-summer when inflow and outflow ceased; and, in both lakes, a late summer/early fall algal bloom was triggered by internal mixing (deepening of the epilimnion) and bloom collapse coincided with lake turnover (mixing to the lake bottom).
-The biomass of algal blooms was greater at Blackburn than at Cusheon.
+[…] Both lakes were relatively turbid during the winter when flushing with inflow water was frequent, and relatively clear during the spring-summer when inflow and outflow ceased; and, in both lakes, a late summer/early fall algal bloom was triggered by internal mixing (deepening of the epilimnion) and bloom collapse coincided with lake turnover (mixing to the lake bottom). […] Based on summer chlorophyll and [total phosphorus] levels in lake water […] Blackburn Lake is between mesotrophy (intermediate productivity) and eutrophy (high productivity) while Cusheon is between oligotrophy (low productivity) and mesotrophy. […]

-Recommendations for improving lake water quality include monitoring outflow from the garbage transfer station (once a garbage dump):
+monitoring outflow from the garbage transfer station (once a garbage dump):

 regular inspection of lakeshore and streamside septic fields (by residents) to detect and repair field failures as soon as they occur